MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Discussion

-Whether similar structures exist also in the proximity of young population of massive WR and/or O stars (and what characteristic O\textsc{i}~$\lambda$8446/7774 line ratios should they produce) it is not totally clear.
-Here, we just note that no evidence of WR nor VMS are reported for example in the `Godzilla' stellar complex \citep{Choe_SArc_godzilla_2025}, contrary to what observed in the LyC-emitting cluster within the same Sunburst Arc \citep{mestric_sunburst_2023, Rivera_Thorsen_WR_sunburst_arc_2024}, and that evidence for Bowen fluorescence associated with WR stars is generally scarce.
-Furthermore, no evidence for Ly$\alpha$-pumped Fe\textsc{ii} lines at $\lambda~4853,8490$ is found in \sourceshort, while these lines are brighter than O\textsc{i}$\lambda$8446 in Weigelt blobs due to the an Fe\textsc{ii} laser mechanism \citep{JohanssonLetokhov_FeII_EtaCar_2004, DavidsonHumphreys_EtaCar_Nat_2012}.
-At the same time, the absence of very high-ionisation emission lines in the optical spectrum of \sourceshort and the derived nebular line ratios disfavor alternative scenarios associated with AGN \citep{Grandi1980}, Planetary Nebulae \citep{Rudy_NGC7027_1992}, or Supernova remnants \citep{Oliva_OI_SNe_1993}.
+Whether similar structures also exist in the proximity of young populations of massive WR and/or O stars (and what characteristic O\textsc{i}~$\lambda$8446/7774 line ratios should they produce) is not completely clear.
+Here, we just note that no evidence of WR or VMS is reported, for example in the Godzilla stellar complex \citep{Choe_SArc_godzilla_2025}, contrary to what was observed in the LyC-emitting cluster within the same Sunburst Arc \citep{mestric_sunburst_2023, Rivera_Thorsen_WR_sunburst_arc_2024}, and that evidence for Bowen fluorescence associated with WR stars is generally scarce.
+Furthermore, no evidence for Ly$\alpha$-pumped Fe\textsc{ii} lines at $\lambda~4853,8490$ is found in \sourceshort, while these lines are brighter than O\textsc{i}$\lambda$8446 in Weigelt blobs due to the Fe\textsc{ii} laser mechanism \citep{JohanssonLetokhov_FeII_EtaCar_2004, DavidsonHumphreys_EtaCar_Nat_2012}.
+At the same time, the absence of very high-ionization emission lines in the optical spectrum of \sourceshort and the derived nebular line ratios disfavor alternative scenarios associated with AGNs \citep{Grandi1980}, planetary nebulae \citep{Rudy_NGC7027_1992}, or supernova remnants \citep{Oliva_OI_SNe_1993}.
 Observations of additional emission lines arising from the same neutral oxygen pumping cascade, such as the UV O\textsc{i}$\lambda1304$ multiplet and NIR O\textsc{i}$\lambda11287, 13165$ lines (not currently available for this system), together with diagnostics sensitive to higher density gas, might provide further compelling evidence in favor (or disfavor) of the Ly$\beta$ fluorescence scenario.

-Finally, fast shocks from WR stellar winds and/or X-ray heating from high-mass X-ray binaries (HMXBs) could offer an alternative source of localised excitation.
-Shock models from \citet{allen_mappings_2008} predict enhanced \OI emission at velocities $v{_s}~\gtrsim150$~km/s, particularly when pre-shock densities are high.
+Finally, fast shocks from WR stellar winds and/or X-ray heating from high-mass X-ray binaries (HMXBs) could offer an alternative source of localized excitation.
+Shock models from \citet{allen_mappings_2008} predict enhanced \OI emission at velocities $v{_s}~\gtrsim150$~km/s, particularly when preshock densities are high.
 In such environments, the partially ionized zones behind the shock front are capable of producing strong collisional excitation of neutral oxygen lines, although we note that large-scale shocks in \sourceshort are ruled out by the observed global \OIL/\Halpha line ratio, suggesting that \OIL likely traces extended photoionized structures.